ergo-log.com

 The Canadians were curious to know whether taurine has the same effect in humans, so they did an experiment with 8 endurance athletes.
 The athletes were given a 1.7 g dose of taurine 3 times a day for a week.
 At the end of the week the athletes had to cycle for 2 hours at 60 percent of their VO2max.
 That's a level at which it's just possible to keep up a conversation.
 The researchers also did the same test after the subjects had taken a placebo for a week.

 The supplement had no effect on the kind of fuel that the muscle cells used.
 Nor did the supplement change the ratio between the amount of carbs and fats that the muscle cells burnt.
 That's not so strange, because the muscle cells didn't absorb more taurine after taking the supplement.
-The concentration of taurine in the blood rose, but apparently the amino acid was not absorbed by the muscle cells.
+The concentration of taurine in the blood rose, but apparently taurine was not absorbed by the muscle cells.

 Nevertheless, the taurine supplement did have some effect.
 The levels of some amino acids did rise in the muscle cells – those of glutamine and the BCAAs valine, leucine and isoleucine all went up.
 Immediately after the exertion test, the glycogen concentration was slightly higher when the athletes had taken taurine.
 One explanation may be that the amino acids of which taurine raises the concentration function as glycogen precursors.